-The imminent arrival of real time information (RTI) for PAYE is causing a degree of unease and debate in the marketplace.
+The advent of real time information (RTI) for PAYE is stirring up a 'fight or flight' response within the accountancy profession.